 Financial Forecasting Financial Forecasting

 At the simplest level, financial forecasting is based on assumptions and estimates.
-Sales forecasts, production forecasts, and cash forecasts are some of the most commonly used financial planning tools.
-The goal is simple: by analyzing historical data (if available) and market research, and making a few key assumptions, financial forecasting is used to create plans for the future of the business.
+Sales forecasts, production forecasts, and cash flow forecasts are among the most commonly used financial planning tools.
+The goal is simple: by analyzing historical data (if available) conducting market research, and making a few key assumptions, financial forecasting is used to create plans for the business’s future.

 The Importance of Assumptions

 Assumptions are in effect educated, informed, and hopefully directionally accurate "guesstimates".
-Many companies build financial forecasts using a variety of assumptions, taking into account different levels of projected results.
+Many companies create financial forecasts by incorporating various assumptions, considering different levels of projected results.
 For example, a sales forecast could be built showing a growth in sales of 5%, 10%, 20%, or even reduced sales of -5% or -10%.
 The key is to model different scenarios and gauge the potential impact on operations and on financial performance − assumptions are a necessary part of building those models.

 While existing businesses can rely on historical data that can, in part, indicate future results, new or start-up companies are forced to make a number of assumptions.
 That’s why a comprehensive business plan based on a broad range of financial models is so critical.